You must have seen this.

 Expensive.
-It retails at $68 at Amazon, more than 2x higher compared to other pumping bras.
+It retails at pretty high price (more than 2x higher compared to other pumping bras).

 If you are using a one-piece breast shield with a bigger funnel size, the pump opening may stretch with use, and may become loose over time.

 The outer panel is fixed with hooks.., so it may be annoying fiddling with the hooks right after pumping / nursing.

 Can Dairy Fairy "Arden" be used for hands-on pumping?

 The answer is yes.

 The material is quite thin, so that you can still do breast compression over the pumping panel.

 When you want to do hand expression, simply pull down the front panel to have full access to the breast and you can do hand-expression easily.

 Bra type: this is a bustier that can serve as both nursing and pumping bra.

 Bra opening: super strong velcro at the back